Valuing your company appropriately is critical when entering the fundraising stage of scaling your SME.

 How do investors value your business?

-Some accounts use historical financial data to project how your business will perform in the future.
-This has limitations as your business in its present and future form could be vastly different from the past with regard to operations, finances and performance.
+Some professionals use historical financial data to project how your business will perform in the future.
+This has limitations when trying to understand the fair value of the business as its present and future form could differ vastly from the past with regard to operations, finances and performance.
 A number of factors could change such as:

 The discounted cash flow valuation model